Albur: Classes

-Albures are commonplace in many sectors of Mexican society and are usually regarded as a sign of a Wit and agile (though somewhat dirty) mind.
+Albures are commonplace in many sectors of Mexican society and are usually regarded as a sign of a witty and agile (though somewhat dirty) mind.
 It is possible to find people who brag about their skills (at albures) and claim to be "good at it", this phrase being itself an albur (also a self-reference to their virility and sexual power).
 The albures can be subtle or explicit depending on the author's intention, they are commonly found in almost every Mexican social sector being more common in low-class sectors, but present in higher ones also.
 However people may sometimes categorize those who use albures as nacos, which is a way of saying "you are despicable for being an urban but uneducated person, whose family comes from the rural poor areas of the country".

 Though at first sight outsiders may see albures as a very rude, distasteful, blunt and aggressive activity, it is usually nothing more than a pastime which promotes laughter and is an excuse to joke around with friends.
 An important aspect of the refinement of an albur exchange is the level at which it can be seen as a double entendre.
 The most refined albureros can maintain a double entendre conversation in such a way that an unprepared listener would not even realize there was an underlying sexual connotation.
 In such a case that person would find the giggling, blushing and pausing awkward.

 It sometimes happens that a newcomer is "welcomed" into a group or conversation with a quick and unexpected albur.
 This behaviour tends to immediately set who is the (sexual) aggressor, thus being a form to establish a male hierarchy.
 A quick comeback gains recognition of the group, though this is seldom expected, due to shyness, surprise, lack of ability to recognize the albur, or lack of ability to produce an answer.
 For example, at a diner with friends someone saying, "cómetela entera" ('eat it all'), might be jokingly insinuating "you should perform fellatio", an agile mind would give a retaliatory double entendre answer like, "I don't like it, but you can eat mine if you like" ('A mí no me gusta, pero tú cómete la mía si se te antoja').